MartinGC94/PSRegistry/Docs/PSRegistry.md

 # PSRegistry Module
 ## Description
 This module serves as an alternative to the registry provider included in Powershell that gives you more flexibility in how you access registry keys.
-All of the included cmdlets include built-in remoting through the remote registry services.
+Almost all of the included cmdlets include built-in remoting through the remote registry services.
 For cmdlets without a ComputerName parameter you can use Get-RegKey to get a handle to a remote registry key that you can then pass into the cmdlets as needed.

 ## PSRegistry Cmdlets